snapshots

 - snapshots_list

-To retrieve information about a snapshot, send a GET request to/v2/snapshots/$SNAPSHOT_ID
+To retrieve information about a snapshot, send a GET request to/v2/snapshots/$SNAPSHOT_ID.

 this will be an snapshot object containing the standard snapshot attributes.